Approximation-Aware Bayesian Optimization: Approximation-Aware Bayesian Optimization

 where this utility function is crucially a function of both $\vx$ and a free parameter $\vx'$.
-As with $\alpha_{\text{1-KG}}$, maximizing the \ourmethod{} can be set up as a joint optimization problem: { } \paragraph{Efficient KG-\ourmethod{} Computation.} Computing the non-ELBO term in \autoref{eq:kgeulbo} is dominated by having to compute $\mathbb E \left[ f(\vx'_{i}) \mid \mathcal D_t \cup \{ (\vx, y_{\vlambda}\left(\vx; \epsilon_i\right)) \} \right]$ \(S\)-times.
+As with $\alpha_{\text{1-KG}}$, maximizing the \ourmethod{} can be set up as a joint optimization problem: { } \paragraph{Efficient KG-\ourmethod{} Computation.} The computation time of the non-ELBO term in \cref{eq:kgeulbo} is dominated by having to compute $\mathbb E \left[ f(\vx'_{i}) \mid \mathcal D_t \cup \{ (\vx, y_{\vlambda}\left(\vx; \epsilon_i\right)) \} \right]$ \(S\)-times.
 Notice that we only need to compute an updated posterior predictive mean, and can ignore predictive variances.
-For this, we can leverage online updating \citep{maddox2021conditioning}.
+For this, we can leverage the online updating strategy of \citet{maddox2021conditioning}.
 In particular, the predictive mean can be updated in $\mathcal{O}(m^2)$ time using a simple Cholesky update.
 The additional $\mathcal{O}(Sm^2)$ cost of computing the \ourmethod{} is therefore amortized by the original $\mathcal{O}(m^3)$ cost of computing the ELBO.